On Emergent Social World Models -- Evidence for Functional Integration of Theory of Mind and Pragmatic Reasoning in Language Models: Behavioral Evaluation

-Conjointly, these behavioral results provide modest indirect evidence for the functional integration hypothesis.
-But to explore potential diversity in ToM reasoning further, we also ask whether there are more specific \textit{aspects} of the ToM capabilities that LMs perform particularly well on.
+To explore potential diversity in ToM reasoning further, we also ask whether there are more specific \textit{aspects} of the ToM capabilities that LMs perform particularly well on.
 We operationalize this question through our annotations of the evaluation datasets with the ATOMS framework \cite{beaudoin2020systematic}.
-We compare the baseline beta regression model (MB) where a model's average accuracy on ToM evaluation datasets is regressed against the model family, size, type and dataset type, to models which additionally include all possible combinations of the seven ATOMS main effects (belief, desire, intention, knowledge, non-literal communication, emotion, percepts), resulting in 128 different regression models.
+We compare the baseline beta regression model (MB) where a model's average accuracy on ToM evaluation datasets is regressed against the model family, size, type and dataset type, to models which additionally include all possible combinations of the seven ATOMS main effects, resulting in 128 different regression models.
 Comparison was also conducted via LOO-CV.
 We found that the baseline MB was numerically worse than any model with ATOMS predictors.
 The best model additionally contained the aspects intentions, desires, emotions, percepts and non-literal communication.
 The difference between MB and the best model was significant ($ELPD=-58.80\; p\text{-value}=0$; full results are in the Appendix, Figure~\ref{app:fig:atoms-model-comparison}).
 Model comparison further suggests that several models are on par with the best model, and several models next to MB are clearly worse than others.
 The least performing models do not contain the predictor percepts, while containing up to three additional other ATOMS predictors.
-This suggests that the factor percepts added the most predictive power to the statistical models of the LMs' accuracy, specifically distinguishing datasets which tapped into this ToM aspect (datasets containing false-belief tasks about the location of an object and tasks about agent properties) from other evaluation datasets.
+This suggests that the factor percepts added the most predictive power to the statistical models of the LMs' accuracy, specifically distinguishing datasets which tapped into this ToM aspect (false-belief tasks about the location of an object and tasks about agent properties) from other evaluation datasets.
+Conjointly, these behavioral results provide first evidence for the functional integration hypothesis.
+Next, we investigate whether the hypothesis is supported at the level of LMs' internal mechanisms.